/

 Key pricing page elements

-*Small intro* Before thinking about how to design your pricing page, you should develop a strategy that matches the value of your company and the needs of your customers.
-If you’ve already done it - good job and let’s move further, if not - read about the most efficient SaaS pricing models, choose the one suitable for you, and come back here.
+*Small intro* Before designing your pricing page, you should develop a strategy that matches your company's value and your customers' needs.
+If you've already done this, good job, and let's move on.
+If not, read about the most efficient SaaS pricing models, choose the one that suits you, and come back here.

-Having analyzed different SaaS websites we singled out five key components of a pricing page that promotes higher conversions.
+Having analyzed different SaaS websites, we have identified five key components of a pricing page that promotes higher conversions.

 1. Plan options.
-Think about your customers and how they can benefit from your service to come up with appropriate pricing offers.
+Consider your customers and how they can benefit from your service to develop appropriate pricing offers.

 2. Prices.
-Make clear pricing that explains to the customer what they pay for and what they receive for the money paid
+Make clear pricing that explains to the customer what they pay for and receive for the money paid.

 3. Main features.
-People don’t want to read loads of text, they need to understand what each plan is about by quickly looking through the list of main features.
+People don't want to read loads of text; they need to understand each plan by quickly looking through the list of main features.

 5. Frequently asked questions.
-Leave no place for hesitation by providing the viewer with all the information they may need to make a buying decision
+Provide the user with all the information they may need to make a buying decision, leaving no room for hesitation.

-Let’s take Asana’s (software for project management) pricing page as an example.
+Let’s take Asana’s pricing page as an example.

 SaaS pricing page structure